marianobarrios/dregex/README.md

 * Reluctant (`+?`, `*?`, `??`, `{...}?`) and possessive (`++`, `*+`, `?+`, `{...}+`) quantifiers , because they are meaningless for a pure-matching engine, as they, by definition, only affect capturing groups, not whether the expressions match or not.
 * Compile flag [MULTILINE](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html#MULTILINE), because it is meaningless for a pure-matching engine, that works always in multi-line mode.

-**Note**: for the sake of safety, the presence of unsupported features in a regular expression will cause it to fail to compile (with the exception of unnamed capturing groups, as they have no syntax: they are just a pair of parenthesis).
+**Note**: for the sake of safety, the presence of unsupported features in a regular expression will cause it to fail to compile (except for unnamed capturing groups, as they have no syntax: they are just a pair of parenthesis).

 ## Set operations